 If you choose to head to Port Elizabeth your first stop could be Addo Elephant Park.
 As the name indicates it’s a wildlife park with elephants, definitely worth a visit if you didn’t see enough of them at Kruger National Park.

 Nature Valley is also the spot to face adrenalin and hop off Bloukrans Bridge.
-It’s terrifying and I probably wouldn’t bungy jump ever again, but to me it was one of these once in a lifetime moments.
+It’s terrifying and I probably wouldn’t bungee jump ever again, but to me, it was one of these once in a lifetime moments.

 Plettenberg Bay is probably my favorite place on the Garden Route, despite reading that Knysna is the best place to be.
 Knysna might have a great animal sanctuary, but Plett is extremely picturesque and offers many great restaurants and little cafes.